 The enclosure should be examined for fresh droppings and urine.
 Green urate may indicate muscle or liver disease.
 The droppings should be examined for tapeworm segments and collected for fecal flotation.

 The eyes and sinuses are examined for any discharge or swelling, and the beak and oral cavity for any lesions.
 The neck is palpated, especially in the area of the thoracic inlet, for any swellings.
 Overall body condition should be noted, and a body score assigned based on fat percentage.
 The feathers and skin should be examined for lesions or parasites.
 The thorax should be auscultated.
 The abdomen is palpated from the ventriculus, which lies immediately caudal to the breastplate, to the proventriculus, which can be palpated between the legs.
 The caudal abdomen is palpated and balloted for any evidence of fluid buildup or retained eggs.
 Finally, a cloacal examination is performed to verify normal anatomy.
 When indicated, samples for culture can be taken from the trachea and vagina, and blood drawn for a CBC and serum chemistry.
-(For hematologic and serum biochemical reference ranges for ostriches, see Reference Guides: Hematologic Reference Ranges a and see Reference Guides: Serum Biochemical Reference Ranges a).
+(For hematologic and serum biochemical reference ranges for ostriches, see Hematologic Reference Ranges and see Serum Biochemical Reference Ranges).
 Sodium heparin is the preferred anticoagulant.
 A slide should be prepared immediately for cytologic evaluation.